Anwark92/zomato-landing-page/ReadMe.md

-#This is zomato landing page clone which is going to created in upcoming days
+#This is a zomato langing page clone which we will be creating in upcoming days

-New message had to added by Collaborator B
+New Msg has to be added from Colaborartor B

-This is a new installation Setup branch
+This is a new installation Setup Branch.